-Having spent the 1990s looking into the privatisation of the UK electricity market, Richard Green, Professor of Sustainable Energy at Imperial College Business School since 2011 and Associate Dean of Education Quality, was well-placed when the conversation around energy increasingly centred on sustainability in the early 2000s.
+Having spent the 1990s looking into the privatisation of the UK electricity market, Richard Green, Professor of Sustainable Energy at Imperial College Business School since 2011 and Head of the Department of Economics & Public Policy, was well-placed when the conversation around energy increasingly centred on sustainability in the early 2000s.

 “By the early years of this century, we were looking at how to decarbonise, and today, most of the important questions are on making energy more sustainable,” Richard says.
 As a result, his research is almost entirely dedicated to bigger, funded projects in this space.

 One of his most recent studies investigated how to “untangle” the impact of building renewable power stations, as well as rolling out sulphur regulations to prevent acid rain (a by-product of coal stations that led to many of them closing five to 10 years ago) and introducing a carbon emissions tax.
 The key, he says, is understanding how all these elements combine to help the government meet carbon emissions targets.

 Britain has been very vocal about its efforts to accelerate the sustainability agenda.
 Between 2012 and 2019, UK electricity emissions dropped from 160 million to just over 54 million tonnes, a figure larger than in any other major economy.
 And in October 2020, the government announced its post-pandemic plan to Build Back Greener, designed to underpin the country’s position "at the forefront of the green industrial revolution as we accelerate our progress towards net zero emissions by 2050”.